Congruent Solutions to Zeno's Paradoxes

 Quantum Physics Leaps Into The Visible World

-"the structure they created still behaved in a quantum way — a structure you can see with the naked eye."
+"They cooled their structure to nearly absolute zero, and to their surprise and delight, the structure they created still behaved in a quantum way — a structure you can see with the naked eye."

 Quantum wonders: The Hamlet effect